 Tune Hotel-King’s Cross–Very basic but well priced.
 Everything you need without the fluff.
 We are constantly trying to find similar hotels throughout the world.
 Sometimes, all you want is the basics.

 Georgian House Hotel–HARRY POTTER ROOMS!!!!!!!!!!
-Absolutely adorable hotel that has a B&B feel.
+An absolutely adorable hotel that has a B&B feel.
 Good breakfast too.
 It is a bit pricey but if you have the extra money, definitely worth it.